Pesaro Madonna: Aesthetics

-Titian shows his patron in a devotional pose, kneeling before the Virgin and presented to her by Saint Peter.
+Titian depicts his patron in a devotional stance, kneeling before the Virgin and presented to her by Saint Peter.
 Prominently displayed on the step is Saint Peter's key; its diagonal plane, leading toward the Virgin, parallels that of Jacopo.
 The Virgin's position at the top of the steps alludes to her celestial role as Madonna della Scala (Madonna of the Stairs) and as the Stairway to Heaven.
-Titian actually used his wife, who died in childbirth soon after, as the model for the Virgin Mary in this work.
+Titian used his wife, who died in childbirth soon after, as the model for the Virgin Mary in this work.

 The large red banner at the far left prominently displays the papal arms in the center and those of Jacopo below.
 Also displayed is a laurel branch, a symbol of victory.
 An unidentified knight has two prisoners in tow, a turbaned Turk and a Moor, probably a reference to Jacopo's victory over the Turks in 1502.
-At the right, Saint Francis of Assisi links the five kneeling Pesaro family members to Christ, suggesting that through his own route of identification with Christ's salvation can be achieved.
+At the right, Saint Francis of Assisi links the five kneeling Pesaro family members to Christ, suggesting that through his route of identification with Christ's salvation can be achieved.
 Just behind Saint Francis is Saint Anthony of Padua - both, like Saint Bernardino, are Franciscans, as is the church of Santa Maria Gloriosa dei Frari.

 The members of the donor's family are motionless.
 All the other figures gesture energetically and occupy diagonal planes.
 The steps, surmounted by large columns cut off at the top, are thrust diagonally back into space.
 Infant angels appear on the cloud above.
-One seen in rear view holds the Cross.
+One seen in the rear view holds the Cross.
 The back of this angel is juxtaposed with the infant Christ, who turns playfully on Mary's lap and looks down at Saint Francis, who returns his gaze.
 The fabrics are characteristically rich and textured, particularly the flag and costumes.
 This attention to material textures is further enhanced by the variation of bright lights and dark accents in the sky.
 The light of Venice, sparkling in its waterways, seems to illuminate this painting.